Liz Wolff, 2013-2014 Dance on Camera Festival Curator

 Opportunities with DFA

-DFA is growing, taking big steps in both programming and organization development and seeks interns at different times of the year.
-DFA is happy to offer course credit if the applicant is a student at an accredited college/university or a travel stipend for this position.
+DFA is growing, taking big steps in both programming and organization development and seeks fellows interns at different times of the year.
 If you’re thinking about a career in dance filmmaking, program management, or arts administration, we’d love for you to join our team.
 DFA works with various schools including NYU Tisch School of the Arts Dance Department to coordinate more extensive fellowships.
 Contact us if you are interested in participating in this kind of program.

-Please email your resume and cover letter to firstname.lastname@example.org with the subject line “Internship”
+Please email your resume and cover letter to email@example.com with the subject line “Work with DFA”

 - Recent college graduate or currently pursuing a Bachelor’s degree with a 3.0 GPA or higher.